 7. C Examples on Finding the Area of Geometrical Figures

-The following programs calculate the area of a Triangle, a Circle, a Trapezium, a Rhombus and a Parallelogram.
+The C programs in this section calculate the area of a Triangle, a Circle, a Trapezium, a Rhombus and a Parallelogram.
 A Triangle is obtained by joining 3 non-collinear points.
 A circle is the locus of all points equidistant from a central point.
 A trapezium is a quadrilateral that has one pair of parallel sides.
 A Rhombus is a 4-sided quadrilateral in which all the four sides are equal.
 A Parallelogram is a quadrilateral that has two pairs of parallel sides.

 8. C Examples on finding the Volume and Surface Area of Geometrical Figures

-The following programs calculate the volume and surface area of a Cube, a Cylinder, a Cuboid, a Cone and a Sphere.
+The C programs in this section calculate the volume and surface area of a Cube, a Cylinder, a Cuboid, a Cone and a Sphere.
 A cube is a 3-D object with 6 sides.
 A cylinder is a solid object with two identical flat ends that are circular and one curved side.
 A cuboid is a box-shaped solid object which has six flat sides.
 A cone is a rotated triangle.
 A sphere is a a round figure whose surface is equidistant from all the points.

 9. C Examples on Implementation of Floyd and Pascal’s Triangle

 A right-angled triangular array of natural numbers is called Floyd triangle.
 Pascal’s Triangle is a triangle of numbers where each number is the two numbers above it added together.
-The following programs illustrate the implementation of Floyd’s triangle and Pascal’s triangle.
+The C programs in this section illustrate the implementation of Floyd’s triangle and Pascal’s triangle.

 C Program to Display Floyd’s Triangle